-“Once I estimate the optimal order quantity for SkiRetail, I’ll be able to figure out how much of value is left unclaimed in the supply chain by calculating the global optimum profit levels.”
-Obviously higher levels of profits can be achieved only through more sales, which would mean that SkiRetail would purchase more units than what it thinks is the optimal quantity.
-“This unclaimed value is what I would need to take advantage of, if I need to convince the guys at SkiRetail to buy more than what they think is optimal,” Bergard thought.”
+“Once I estimate the optimal order quantity for SkiRetail, I’ll be able to figure out how much value is left unclaimed in the supply chain by calculating the global optimum profit levels.”
+Obviously, higher profit levels can be achieved only through more sales, which would mean that SkiRetail would purchase more units than what it believed was the optimal quantity.
+“This unclaimed value is what I would need to take advantage of, if I need to convince the guys at SkiRetail to buy more than what they think is optimal,” Bergard thought.

-He pondered over a discussion he had had with his Professor a few months ago.
+He pondered a discussion he had had with his professor a few months earlier.
 He recalled that supply chain contracts were a method to capture the unclaimed value left behind in the supply chain.
 He had learned that firms were willing to buy more if risks were shared and that supply contracts help firms share risks and potential benefits.
-Bergard reached out for his notes and browsed through them.
-Finally he opened a page, which read:
+Bergard reached for his notes and browsed through them.
+Finally he opened a page which read:

-There are several types of supply contracts that a manager could enforce to share both potential risks and benefits with suppliers;
+There are several types of supply contracts that a manager could enforce to share both potential risks and benefits with suppliers:

-Buy Back contracts
+Buy-back contracts

-In this contract, the manufacturer agrees to buy back unsold goods from the retailer for some agreed upon price higher than the salvage value.
+In this type of contract, the manufacturer agrees to buy back unsold goods from the retailer for some agreed-upon price higher than the salvage value.

-Revenue Sharing contracts
+Revenue-sharing contracts

-In this contract, the manufacturer shares a percentage of the revenues earned by the retailer.
-In return the manufacturer reduces the unit price at which the retailer would be required to buy from the manufacturer.
+In this type of contract, the manufacturer shares a percentage of the revenues earned by the retailer.
+In return, the manufacturer reduces the unit price at which the retailer would be required to buy from the manufacturer.

-Just as Bergard was finishing with reading his notes, Bayer walked into his office.
-“Hi John.
+Just as Bergard was finishing reading his notes, Bayer walked into his office and said, “Hi John.
 How is everything coming along?”
 Bergard briefed Bayer about all that he had learned.
 “That makes a lot of sense.
-But John, let us say we propose the buy-back contract.
+But John, let’s say we propose the buy-back contract.
 That would mean that we would have to buy back the entire unsold inventory from SkiRetail.
-Wouldn’t that hurt our profits instead of making it better?”
-Bergard was quick in his response “Well Mark, it would also induce SkiRetail to buy more.
-So you see we can increase our revenues as well.”
+Wouldn’t that hurt our profits instead of raising them?”
+Bergard was quick to respond: “Well Mark, it would also induce SkiRetail to buy more.
+So you see, we can increase our revenues as well.”

 “I will have to see the numbers.
-Can you tell me what buy back price that we could offer to SkiRetail would result in increased profits for us?
+Can you tell me what buy-back price we would have to offer to SkiRetail to result in increased profits for us?
 Of course, this scenario has to increase SkiRetail’s profits as well.
 Why else would they consider it otherwise?
-And as for the revenue sharing model, what do you think is the optimal price at which we should sell the jackets to SkiRetail?
-I spoke to Paul this afternoon and he told me that SkiRetail could agree to a revenue share of 15% from regular sales.
-They would be unwilling to share their revenues from discount retailers.”

-“Can you brief me on these by tomorrow?
+And as for the revenue-sharing model, what do you think is the optimal price at which we should sell the jackets to SkiRetail?
+I spoke to Paul this afternoon and he told me that SkiRetail could agree to a revenue–sharing deal of 15% from regular sales.
+They would be unwilling to share their revenues from discount retailers.
+Can you brief me on these points by tomorrow?
 I’d like to know your recommendation as well so that we can finalize our strategy before your meeting with the team at SkiRetail.”

-“Sounds good!
-I’ll run them by you tomorrow Mark.”
+“Sounds good!”
+Bergard responded, “I’ll run them by you tomorrow Mark.”

-“Great!” said Mark. “see you tomorrow then.”
+“Great!” said Mark.
+“See you tomorrow then.”

-Bergard quickly made a list of the questions he needed to answer to for his meeting with Mark the next day.
+Bergard quickly made a list of the questions he needed to answer for his meeting with Mark the next day:

-What is my estimate of the quantity for ski jackets that SkiRetail shall place an order for?
+What is my estimate of the quantity of ski jackets that SkiRetail should place an order for?